 With Trello, the task assignment feature comes with robust capabilities.
 Using the “Checklist” option on a card lets you create a list of tasks and add staff members to whom you are assigning those tasks.
 The card’s completion bar will reflect that progress for easy visual monitoring as you check off tasks.

 Basecamp’s task creation capabilities are more limited.
 You can assign tasks on a to-do list basis, complete with a due date.
-Basecamp doesn’t have the completion bar, and monitoring task progress is less convenient than with Trello.
+Basecamp doesn’t have a completion bar, and monitoring task progress is less convenient than with Trello.

 Winner = Basecamp